Baptisms Or Christenings

 What should we do next?
-Contact the Rector, Ian, to talk about the service that will best suit your family and to ask any questions.
+Contact us to talk about the service that will best suit your family and to ask any questions.
 Looking ahead is a good way to avoid disappointment, since your family diary will need to blend successfully with the church diary to find that special date!

 Do we have to live in the parish?

 Usually, children should be baptised in the church of the parish where they live so they become part of that church family but it is possible to be baptised in another church – do ask if you are in doubt.

 May we have a private service of baptism?

 Baptisms normally take place in the church’s main service so that the church community can welcome your child into the church family.
 If this is difficult for you, please talk to us.